HABITAT FOR HUMANITY VANCOUVER ISLAND NORTH

 Home Support and Home Assist Services

-- Home Support and Home Assist services enable ill or disabled persons to remain at home, reduce the length of stay in hospital, provide physical and psychological support and help keep families together.
-We can help with personal care, meal preparation, family support and home care equipment loans.
+- Home Support and Home Assist services enable elderly persons to remain at home, reduce the length of stay in hospital, provide physical and psychological support and help keep families together.
+We can help with personal care, meal preparation and palliative care.

 - Anyone can purchase Home Assist services at an hourly rate.
-However, the majority of our clients are eligible for full or partial coverage by the Vancouver Island Health Authority Home Support or other agencies.
+However, the majority of our clients are eligible for full or partial home support coverage by Island Health.

 Home Care Equipment Loan

 - Short-term loans of home care equipment are free of charge to residents of both islands.
-Our inventory includes canes, crutches, walkers, wheelchairs, hospital beds, commodes, bedpans and urinals, bath benches and more.
+Our inventory includes canes, crutches, walkers, wheelchairs, commodes and more.

 Children, Youth and Family Counselling & Support